 Biotin, also known as B7 or H, is extremely important for cell growth and production and for metabolism of fatty acids.
 A deficiency in biotin can lead to unhealthy skin, hair loss, and weak and brittle nails.
 Biotin helps promote stronger, thicker, and healthier hair growth with less hair shedding.
 It supplies hair follicles with all of the vitamins and minerals needed for healthy hair growth.
 Biotin also helps maintain healthy-looking nails and prevents them from getting brittle and dull.
 B vitamin found in various amounts in different foods, eggs, green vegetables, soya beans, fruits, berries, nuts, and sunflower seeds.

 Rosemary Essential Oil

 Essential oils have been used for centuries for their health benefits and they can be used to thicken your hair as well.
-Rosemary essential oil is not only beneficial for thinning hair, it also helps with female and male baldness.
+Rosemary essential oil is not only beneficial for thinning hair, but it also helps with female and male baldness.
 This oil contains a compound called rosmarinic acid which has been shown to naturally thicken the hair.
-It has antibacterial, antifungal, antimicrobial and antiseptic properties that treat dandruff on the scalp which causes hair loss.
+It has antibacterial, antifungal, antimicrobial, and antiseptic properties that treat dandruff on the scalp which causes hair loss.
 It’s a powerful stimulant that encourages proper blood circulation and nutrient-rich blood to your hair follicles.
 To use this essential oil, mix 5 – 10 drops with a teaspoon of aloe vera gel or olive oil and massage it thoroughly into your scalp for a few minutes and then leave on for about 30 minutes, then shampoo off.